dexterousb/dexterousb/README.md

    A goal oriented and versatile student currently enrolled in degree of computer sciences at GGSIPU, Seeking a position to utilize my present knowledge and skills to meet the goals, objectives of the organization and learn new technologies at the same time.

    In my spare time , I design apps which aims to help people for finer user experience.
-I also create digital artworks on specific theme/topics to show awarensess
-   among social ethics , religion and culture.
+I also create digital artworks on specific theme/topics to show awarensess  among social ethics, religion and culture.

    Other than that , I enjoy playing guitar to initiate calmness & expressing myself through music.
 This creates a fun loving atmosphere, which boosts up my creativity skills and benefits in attaining harmony in life.